OPM/opm-tests/gaslift/GASLIFT.md

 ### GASLIFT-01 Description and Results

-The model tests the use Gas Lift Optimization via the of the LIFTOPT and WLIFTOPT keywords.
+The model tests the use of Gas Lift Optimization via the LIFTOPT and WLIFTOPT.

  1) The field has an oil rate target of 10,000 m3/d and group PLAT-2 has a liquid rate limit of 3,000 m3/d and all oil wells are on gas lift optimization.
 Water injection via PLAT-1 and PLAT-2 is set VREP 0.90.
  2) Well testing is on for physically shut wells.